goofyseeker311/javarenderengine/README.md

 # Java Render Engine
 Java Render Engine, file structure is for Eclipse IDE for Java.

-Designed to run an undecorated full screen JFrame window, with a JPanel updating at chosen frames per second.
+Starts in undecorated full screen JFrame window, with a child component JPanel updating at chosen frames per second.
+ESC exits the program.
+ALT-ENTER toggles between windowed and full screen mode.